simonmichael/hledger_site/Mobile-apps.md

-I find tracking expenses using a mobile device convenient.
-One of the challenges has been finding applications that focus primarily on this.
-Do add ones with a brief description you find useful.
+Entering expenses on the spot using a mobile device can be convenient.
+One of the challenges is finding applications that focus primarily on making this efficient.
+Add any others here that you find useful.

 1. [expense](http://ela.build/expense) (iOS)
    * minimal interface only for expense tracking.
 CSV export supported